The ‘Edge’ is New York’s latest observation deck after the Empire State Building, Top of the Rock, and One World Observatory.

 You will need approximately 30 minutes to reach the viewing platform during peak hours, making it a 90 minutes experience.

 Since there is no time limit on the Edge tickets, some visitors sip on the Champagne and enjoy the views longer.

 Edge Hudson Yards at night

-The Edge at Hudson Yards is open till midnight, and the last elevator goes up to the 100th floor at 11.10 pm.
+The Edge at Hudson Yards is open till 10 pm, and the last elevator goes up to the 100th floor 50 minutes before closing.

 If you have the time and the money, we suggest you visit the Manhattan observation deck twice – once in the morning and once at night.